TechnologiesDNA-SeqLong-read DNA sequencing

 Long-read DNA sequencing for drug development

-Our Oxford Nanopore long-read DNA sequencing enables precise mapping of vector integration sites, detection of structural rearrangements, and assessment of vector integrity, all performed in a regulatory-compliant environment.
+Our Oxford Nanopore long-read DNA sequencing enables precise mapping of vector integration sites and assessment of vector integrity, all performed in a regulatory-compliant environment.

 Long-read DNA sequencing